 - International access and visibility : in September 2015, 128 College PhD theses were viewed by the British Library's Ethos e-theses service from countries including UK, Maldives, South Korea, Italy, United States, Kenya and Australia

 - Increased access and discoverability : for collaborators, practitioners, researchers, public and research informed teaching.
-Publications appear on College staff profiles which are created using information added on Pure, the College's research information system and can be found via internet search engines.
-College authors will also benefit from articles being made OA so get the benefits both as creators and users of research outputs.
+Publications appear on College staff profiles which are created using information added on Pure, and can be found via internet search engines.
+College authors will also benefit from articles being made OA by other authors so get the benefits both as creators and users of research outputs.

 - HEFCE REF Policy for Open Access: which states that for the next REF, articles and conference papers (published with an ISSN) accepted after 1st April 2016 must be deposited into Pure within 3 months of the date of acceptance.
-The College has implemented an internal policy from the 1st April 2015 to help support staff and prepare research information systems for April 2016.
 Please see the REF OA page for more information.